July 10, 2008: Apple launches the App Store, an online hub that lets iPhone owners browse and download apps made by third-party developers.

 Soon, another indie developer trumped Demeter’s tale of App Store success.
 Ethan Nicholas earned $600,000 in one month with his tank artillery app, iShoot.
 (Sadly, it’s vanished from the App Store now.)

 The odds of landing a hit decreased as more and more apps flooded into the App Store.
 However, the growing number of iPhone (and later iPad) users meant that the App Store provided a whole new way for developers to make a living.

 App Store success by the numbers

 Since its launch, the App Store has gone from strength to strength.
 By September 2008, it racked up 100 million downloads.
 By April 2009, it hit 1 billion.
-A decade on in 2018, we can pick from around 2.1 million apps, which have been downloaded more than 200 billion times.
+A decade on, we can pick from more than 2 million apps, which have been downloaded more than 200 billion times.

 Today, the idea of an App Store is no longer an Apple exclusive.
 In a July 2011 court case with Amazon, Apple lost proprietary use of the term “App Store.”
 That opened up the possibility of rival services calling their own app stores by the phrase Apple popularized.

 Nonetheless, Apple’s App Store continues to be ridiculously profitable for the company — and a major selling point for Apple users.
 No wonder Apple co-founder Steve Wozniak called it Apple’s most important invention.
 For a company that made the Apple II, Mac, iPod, iPhone and far more, that’s high praise indeed.